Myth #6: If You Sign the Insurance Company’s Medical Authorization, You’ll Settle Sooner

 “Please state whether you are absolutely, 100% certain that every aspect of this back injury occurred when Mr. Smith was in a very minor automobile accident on January 1, 2009.”

-At Ostroff Injury Law, we would rather ask your doctor to respond to the question worded this way:
+At Ostroff Godshall Injury and Accident Lawyers, we would rather ask your doctor to respond to the question worded this way:

 “As you know, Mr. Smith never treated with a physician or suffered from back pain until he was in a rear end motor vehicle collision on January 1, 2009.
 You began treating Mr. Smith for his back injury two days later on January 3, 2009.
 Please state whether it is more likely then not that Mr. Smith suffered his back injury in his accident on January 1, 2009, when the car he was operating was suddenly and violently struck in the rear?”

 Regardless of whether your insurance adjuster or your lawyer asks this question, once your doctor answers it in a written report, it is a permanent part of your case.
 This report cannot be re-written.

 So think about it…